sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-configurations.rst

 Go to folder ``conf`` under Fire Insights installation directory and edit the file ``sso.saml.properties`` in it:

-Add/update the below information from newly created application in Azure AD:
+Add/update the below information from newly created application in Azure AD as created in previous step:

 1. Enable SSO in Fire Insights